-November of the year preceding the year for which admission is sought.
+The closing date for applications from South African prospective students is 30 November of the year preceding the year for which admission is sought.
 The closing date for current final-year undergraduate students enrolled at Stellenbosch University and prospective international students is usually earlier than the November date.
 Please consult the Stellenbosch University Postgraduate Studies webpage for programme-specific closing dates.
 Prospective students are advised to apply, and submit their additional documentation to the Department, well before these respective dates as places on all of our MA programmes are filled quickly.

 As there is a limit to the number of PGDip and MA students that can be taught and supervised effectively in any one year, a selection has to be made from the applications received.
-Students are selected on the basis of their previous study record as well as their written responses to the Jupiter diagnostic test questions which all applicants are required to answer as part of their application.
-This diagnostic test is used to appraise a candidate's ability to read an academic text critically and to respond to questions in a clear and coherent way.
+Candidates are selected on the basis of their previous study record as well as the following: